urnest/urnest/omnicxy/README.txt

   The proto/cxy/e directory shows how to use a non-default base exception type.
 Compared to the corresponding examples in proto/cxy, using a non-default exception type avoids try/catch blocks in application code.

+  REVISIT: what do the backend params do exactly?

   For class T to be used as the base exception type it must have the following members: